Amifostine (Ethyol®)

 About Amifostine (Ethyol®)

-Amifostine is a type of drug called a chemoprotectant, cytoprotectant, or radioprotectant, which is used to prevent or lessen the damage to the kidneys caused by cisplatin (a chemotherapy) or damage to the salivary glands, caused by radiation therapy, which can result in chronic dry mouth.
+Amifostine is a chemoprotectant, cytoprotectant, or radioprotectant that is used to prevent or lessen the damage to the kidneys caused by cisplatin (a chemotherapy) or damage to the salivary glands, caused by radiation therapy, which can result in chronic dry mouth.
 Amifostine works by promoting the repair of damaged tissue and binding to harmful free radicals released by cells.

 How to Take Amifostine